v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

    * Fixing the degrees of freedom by assigning the values to certain variables
    * Setting the initial conditions for differential variables
    * Setting the other variables' information: initial guesses, absolute tolerances, etc
-   * Specifation of an operating procedure.
+   * Specification of an operating procedure.
 It can be either a simple run for a specified period of time (default) or a complex one where various actions can be taken during the simulation

 2. Specify DAE and LA solvers